UMWEDU/umw-commencement-sync/_pages/guide.md

 </div>
 <div>

 <a href="https://umw.shopoakhalli.com/purchasewizard/Welcome">Order regalia online</a> beginning March 17th through April 19th.
 A $15.95 home shipping fee and sales tax will be added to each order.
-A late charge of $10 will be added to any regalia ensemble purchased in the UMW Bookstore after March 22nd.

 <strong>Announcement cards</strong>